reysl-04/task-manager-api/README.md

 # Task Manager API

-A small REST API for managing task lists and their tasks, built with Express 5 and validated with Zod.
-Data is held in memory, so the store resets each time the server restarts.
+A REST API for managing users and their tasks, built with Express and PostgreSQL.
+Replaces the previous in-memory store with a real relational database, adding users as a resource with tasks scoped to them.

 ## Features

-- CRUD for lists
+- CRUD for users
-- CRUD for tasks scoped under a list
+- CRUD for tasks scoped under a user
-- Query-param filtering on tasks (`status`, `dueDate`, `name`)
+- Query-param filtering on tasks (`status`, `due_date`)
 - Schema validation with Zod
 - Centralized error handling with custom `NotFoundError` and `ValidationError`
 - Security and logging middleware via `helmet`, `cors`, and `morgan`
+- Database migrations and seeders
+- Connection pooling with `pg`
+- Dockerized Postgres for local development

 ## Tech Stack

 - Node.js (ES Modules)
 - Express 5
+- PostgreSQL 16
 - Zod 4
+- node-postgres (`pg`)
+- bcrypt
+- Docker Compose
 - Helmet, CORS, Morgan
 - dotenv
 - nodemon (dev)